 Wondering what are some of the most popular NFT DAOs?
 Here are our picks:

 APE DAO was started by Bored Apes collector Kylo.eth.
-They fractionalized 49 BAYC NFTs and a female CryptoPunk into 1,000,000 APED tokens to launch the NFT DAO in June this year.
-With this, anyone could own parts of these highly sought-after NFTs.
+They fractionalized 49 BAYC NFTs and a female CryptoPunk into 1,000,000 APED tokens to launch the decentralised organizations in June this year.
+Meaning, as part of their DAO, anyone could own parts of these highly sought-after NFTs.
 The Decentralized Autonomous Organization was a great success with the tokens selling out in just four days!
-Soon after, DAO members donated more NFTs, including CyberKongz, Avastar, Punk’s Comic, and more.
+Soon after, the members donated more NFTs, including CyberKongz, Avastar, Punk’s Comic, and more.
 Furthermore, the community governs the DAO through $APED shards.

 Jenny Metaverse DAO